Alzheimer’s Disease – Tau Seeding Mouse Models

-Recapitulate the key structural features and spreading of tau pathology found in the brain of Alzheimer’s disease and other tauopathy patients
+Recapitulate the key structural features and spreading of Tau pathology in Alzheimer’s disease and other tauopathy patients with Tau Seeding Mouse Models

 Injection of brain extract from Tauopathy patients in the mouse brain locally induces Tau pathology.
-The induced Tau pathology strongly mimics the lesions found in human AD and other Tauopathy patients and accordingly spreads to other brain regions.
+The induced Tau pathology strongly mimics the lesions found in human AD and other tauopathy patients and accordingly spreads to other brain regions.
+InnoSer has extensive preclinical research experience with Tau seeding mouse models using AD patient-derived brain extracts in different Tau transgenic mice.
+Using the Tau seeding mouse models, brain extracts from other tauopathies can also be used, mimicking the unique features of Tau pathology in these diseases.

-Take advantage of InnoSer’s preclinical research expertise in modelling Tau pathology, flexibility, and collaborative approach for your research.
-Our in-house neurology experts have long-standing experience with modelling Tau pathology in vivo and are happy to help guide your decision on study design fit for your current research goals.
+Take advantage of InnoSer’s preclinical research expertise in modeling Tau pathology, flexibility, and collaborative approach for your research.
+Our in-house neurology experts have long-standing experience with modeling Tau pathology in vivo and are happy to help guide your decision on study design fit for your current research goals.

 Progression of Tau pathology in the weeks after infusion of human Tau seeds into the hippocampus of Tau mice, as detected by AT8 fluorescent staining.